 Of late I have been lamenting the state of my dining table/chairs, which basically serve as an airstrip for crap.
 I don't eat there, I never entertain, and the whole setup is taking up valuable floor space I could be using as a tiny bowling alley.
 Or for this.

 You know it's just begging to pour forth a rousing chorus of "Gypsies, Tramps, and Thieves."

 I am a work in progress.
 I perpetually need a hair cut.
-Those jokers you see at the top are my remarkable niece and nephew.
+I'm totally devoted to my remarkable nieces and nephew.
 I am an elementary home cook and a magazine worker bee.
 (Please criticize my syntax and spelling in the comments.)
 I think my dog is hilarious.
 I like chicken and spicy things.
 I have difficulty being a grown-up.
 Left to my own devices, I will eat enormous amounts of cheese snacks of all kinds.